projectcalico/calico/security/auto-host-endpoints.md

 ### Value

 {{site.prodname}} can automatically create host endpoints for your Kubernetes nodes.
-The lifecycle of these host endpoints are managed by {{site.prodname}} in response to an evolving cluster to ensure policy protecting your nodes is always enforced.
+This means {{site.prodname}} can manage the lifecycle of host endpoints as your cluster evolves, ensuring nodes are always protected by policy.

 ### Features